-Blueberry Smoothie – A healthy, filling breakfast smoothie containing oats.
+A healthy, filling breakfast smoothie containing oats.
 All the fiber and staying power of a bowl of oatmeal, but in an easy, portable, drinkable form.
-Bonus – there’s greens in there!
+Bonus – there’s greens in this Blueberry Oatmeal Smoothie!

 Do your mornings feel hectic?
 Do you often have plans to eat a healthy, filling breakfast, but never seem to have the time to make it happen?
 I feel your pain, friends!
 With 3 kids, their activities, my schedule, etc., sometimes (most times) a proper breakfast at the kitchen table just doesn’t happen.